ndegroot/notes/docs/blog/Publish your Obsidian note.md

 ```

-Replace 'docs' with the name of your local repo folder
+Replace 'docs' with the name of your local repo folder.
+Note that Obsidian still seems to find the attachments in your existing links